Zottelchen/Zottelchen/README.md

 - 👋 Hi, I’m Julius also known as @Zottelchen.
 - 👀 I’m interested in open source & self hosted applications.
 Trying to reduce certain companies impact on the internet, at least for myself.
-- 🌱 I’m currently learning math, apparently.
-Passed that though so time for a new adventure.
+- 🌱 I’m currently writing my bachelor thesis.
+Also looking for a new adventure.
 Maybe Rust.
 Or Kubernetes.
 - 📫 How to reach me: Shoot me a message on Discord (`zottelchen` there as well) (This section will be extended... as soon as I get around to setup a XMPP server.
 Or Matrix?
 Or an IRC bouncer?
 Not sure yet, but something else is coming.)